Hewgill, Percy William

 (Then) Color Sergeant Hewgill 1886

-Colour Sergeant Percy William Hewgill joined the Queen’s Own on or before the Annual Camp for 1876.
+Colour Sergeant Percy William Hewgill enrolled in E Company Queen’s Own Rifles on 6 October, 1876.
 He took part in the response to the Bellville Riots in January of 1877 and earned his Corporal’s certificate and was promoted to Corporal that same year.
 In 1878 he was promoted to Sergeant and by 1881 he was appointed as Colour Sergeant to E Company.
-In 1885 he took part in quelling the North West Rebellion.
+In 1885 he took part in quelling the Northwest Campaign.
 On 23 May 1887 he is appointed Acting Sergeant Major and is discharged later that year on 19 Oct.
+He subsequently enrolled in A Battery, Royal Canadian Horse Artillery in Kingston, Ontario where he rose to the rank of Regimental Quartermaster-Sergeant before retiring in 1919 with 42 years of service.

 Timeline of Service: